 Current Energy Consumption in Cambodia

-According to the Asian Development Bank (ADB), Cambodia’s energy mix is comprised of various sources.
+According to the Asian Development Bank (ADB), Cambodia’s energy mix comprises various sources.
 As of the latest data available, fuel wood and other biomass contribute approximately 44.4% to the total primary energy supply.
 Oil and petroleum products account for approximately 38.5%, while coal makes up around 10.7%.
 Hydropower, a renewable energy source, represents 3.6% of the energy mix, and electricity imports contribute approximately 2.8%.

 In terms of final energy consumption, Cambodia has witnessed significant growth, with an average annual increase of 6.9% between 2010 and 2015.
 In 2015, the energy consumption breakdown was as follows: petroleum products constituted the largest share at 50.5%, biomass accounted for 36.0%, electricity made up 13.1%, and coal represented a modest 0.4% of the total.

-These figures highlight the diverse energy landscape of Cambodia, with biomass and petroleum products playing substantial roles in powering the country.
-However, it is worth noting the growing importance of renewable sources like hydropower and the need for effective management and sustainable development of Cambodia’s energy sector in the future.
+These figures highlight Cambodia’s diverse energy landscape, with biomass and petroleum products playing substantial roles in powering the country.
+However, the growing importance of renewable sources like hydropower and the need for effective management and sustainable development of Cambodia’s energy sector in the future is worth noting.

 Government Initiative in Investing in Green Energy